 TOP 5 AMAZING PLACES TO EAT IN ABILENE

-Mason’s Grill actually start out as a coffee shop.
+Mason’s Grill actually started out as a coffee shop.
 Now it is regularly called the best brunch restaurant in Baton Rouge.
 The wonderful family-owned brunch restaurant mixes up some great mixed drinks.
 Try their Cajun shrimp burger, chicken and waffles, or chicken fried steak with eggs!
-In 2013, the judges of Chopped picked their Bloody Mary as the best in the United States.
+In 2013, the judges of Chopped picked Mason's Bloody Mary as the best in the United States.

 13556 Jefferson Hwy Baton Rouge, LA, 70817